two male students listening to professor working by white board

 Mid-Term Check-In

 The Mid-Term Check-In is a simplified version of the evaluation form to provide both TAs and instructors an opportunity to flag or identify any potential issues and/or opportunities for growth, as early as possible within the term.
 Through the Mid-Term Check-In, TAs are encouraged to identify where additional support may be required early on so their needs can be addressed for the remainder of the term.
 Similarly, feedback from instructors will be shared with TAs for their consideration and action.
-Both TAs and instructors will be given the opportunity to confidentially request an appointment with their department graduate coordinator/manager.
+Both TAs and instructors will be given the opportunity to confidentially request an appointment with their academic unit graduate coordinator/manager.

 Timing